Coefficients of the Inflated Eulerian Polynomial: Contractible sequences

 \section{Contractible sequences}

-In this section, we introduce the notion of contractibility for a sequence $\mathbf{s}$ of positive integers.
-We begin by showing that for any sequence $\mathbf{s}$ and any $n$, the expression $Q_{n}^{(\mathbf{s})}(x)/\left(1+x+\cdots+x^{s_{n}-1}\right)$ is a polynomial with integer coefficients.
-Furthermore, we provide a very convenient combinatorial description of this polynomial.
+In this section, we engage the notion of contractibility for a sequence $\mathbf{s}$ of positive integers.
+We begin by proving a very convenient combinatorial characterization of $P_{n-1}^{(\mathbf{s})}(x)$.
+This characterization is analogous to that of $\Qn (x)$ provided by Theorem~\ref{ThmPensylSavage}.

 Given a sequence $\mathbf{e}=(e_{1},e_{2},\ldots,e_{n-1})\in I_{n-1}$ and $0\leq k<s_{n}$, we denote $(e_{1,}e_{2},\ldots,e_{n-1},k)\in I_{n}$ by $(\mathbf{e},k)$.

 \begin{thm} Let $\mathbf{s}$ be a sequence of positive integers, then